dbx834-bodhi/bodhi-beta-docs/dev.md

 * be a semi-technical overview
 * be a meeting point between developers and everybody else

-After reading this guide, you’ll know about:

-1. The features of the client-side Bodhi App, which is an extension of the Generic App
-2. The features of various modules

 ## Client application

 These set of documents aim to capture what the client-side application should be like.
 It aims to list out functionality, user interfaces and user interactions.